 “For this network to be patient-centric, we want to do what makes sense for the patient,” says cardiac surgeon John Kern, MD.
 “Sometimes that means sending patients to our colleagues in Roanoke or elsewhere because the patient may not survive the long transport if sent to UVA.
 The goal of this network is to get people the quickest care possible.”

-Make the Most of ACE
+3 Ways to Make the Most of ACE

 To ensure your emergent patients get the right care at the right place at the right time, take a look at the top three tips below for utilizing the ACE network protocols effectively.

 - Call the UVA Transfer Center at 844.XFERUVA (844.933.7882) and be clear that your patient has a cardiovascular or cerebrovascular emergency.
 For example, “if you have a patient with an aortic dissection, then tell the operator you have an aortic catastrophe,” says Kern.
 “If a provider calls me directly or does not notify the operator that it is an aortic emergency, then the process doesn’t happen as quickly.”